madd-games/glidix/README.md

 Glidix
 ======

-Glidix is an experimental UNIX-clone OS, designed to run on x86_64.
-It is made mainly for experiments, and is designed to be easy to build and run on 64-bit x86-family processors.
-We are aiming to make it very customizable and therefore optimizeable for anyone's needs.
+Glidix is an operating system for the x86_64 platform.
+The custom-made kernel and C library work together to implement the POSIX API, while cleaning up or removing the messy parts, and adding more high-level frameworks on top of that.
+It is a modernized, graphical operating system which tries to follow UNIX principles to a reasonable degree.
+It is designed to be easy to use for users, and easy to program for for developers.

+## Status

+The operating system is currently in _alpha_ state.
+It is currently therefore _not_ guaranteed to be ABI-compatible between versions.
+In fact, the ABI gets constantly revised, and recompilation is required a lot.
+We are hoping to move onto a _beta_ version in the next few months, and from there onwards, ABI compatibility will be guaranteed, and binary releases of applications will be possible.

 ## Requirements